-Whatever you think about iOS and Android phones, Apple’s tablets have always been streets ahead.
+Whatever you think about iOS and Android phones, Apple’s tablets have always been streets ahead of Android models.
 Samsung wants to change that.
 Its Galaxy Tab S3 is anything but just-another-Android-tablet.

 There’s nothing second-rate about this baby.

 Samsung first showed the Galaxy Tab S3 in February.
 It went on sale in New Zealand last month.
 I’ve had my hands on a review model for the past two or three weeks.
 It is the only serious direct competitor to the iPad I’ve seen.

 When the Galaxy Tab S3 first arrived, Apple was still selling last year’s 9.7-inch iPad Pro.
 That model was the tablet gold standard.
 Samsung’s tablet compares well with the 2016 iPad Pro.

 Feature-for-feature the Galaxy Tab S3 matches Apple’s hardware.
 With tablets the whole is greater than the sum of parts.
 Samsung’s glorious hardware is let down by the software, but when it comes to the stuff you can drop on your toes, the Galaxy Tab S3 was in reach of its rival.

 Soon after I started this review, Apple released the next generation iPad Pro.
 The hardware has leapt ahead of Samsung.
 Apple also announced an iOS upgrade which, when it arrives, promises to widen the gap between the two.

 Software is most important difference between the two tablets.
 Samsung’s tablet uses Google’s Android 7.0.
 It’s a smooth, slicker version of the operating system that works well on phones.
 It’s not so good on a tablet.